-For matters related to administrative hearings, the complainant or respondent must file a written request for an appeal to the Vice President for Student Life or his/her designee within three (3) days of mailing the letter notifying the respondent or organization of the findings and imposed sanctions.
-Requests for appeals are heard by the Vice President for Student Life, or his/her designee, whose decision in the matter is final.
+For matters related to administrative hearings heard by an Associate Dean of Students, the complainant or respondent must file a written request for an appeal to the Vice President for Student Life or his/her designee within three (3) days of mailing the letter notifying the respondent or organization of the findings and imposed sanctions.
+Requests for appeals are heard by the Vice President for Student Life or his/her designee, whose decision in the matter is final.
 Failure to request an appeal within the allotted time will render the original finding and imposed sanctions final and conclusive.
 Timely submission of a request for appeal does not guarantee that the request will be granted.

-Requests for appeal to the Vice President for Student Life or his/her designee must meet one of the following criteria:
+Requests for appeal must meet one of the following criteria: